Table of Contents

 The Indian real estate market offers a lucrative investment opportunity for non-resident Indians (NRIs).
 Like resident Indians, NRIs are also allowed to buy properties in India, with the help of home loans.
 However, the home loan rules are not exactly the same for NRIs and resident Indians.
 Hence, it is important to know the crucial differences.

-1. NRI, as per the FEMA and the Income Tax Act
+1. Who is an NRI, as per the FEMA and the Income Tax Act?

-2. Eligibility criteria for NRI home loan applicants
+2. What is the eligibility criteria for NRI home loan applicants?

 An NRI home loan applicant should fulfil the following criteria: